Crocodile Dundee' Stars: This Is How They Look Like Today?

-When the film Crocodile Dundee made its screen debut in 1986, it became an instant global sensation.
-Over the past 30 years, it has been seen by millions of people, and although the film is timeless, the same can't be said for its actors.
-What are Paul Hogan, Linda Kozlowski and the other stars up to today?
-It's time to take a look.
+When Crocodile Dundee made its debut in 1986, it instantly became a global hit.
+During the past over 30 years, the movie has been seen by millions of people.
+The film is definitely timeless, but it's not the same for its actors.
+What are Paul Hogan, Linda Kozlowski and the other actors up to today?
+Let's have a look.

 1. Mark Blum as Richard Mason

-Mark Blum portrayed the three-dimensional bad guy Richard Mason, who was Sue's editor as well as her boyfriend.
-He asked Sue to return from writing the story about a bushman called Crocodile Dundee, but she declined.
-Although we didn't like Richard, his character was totally necessary to the plot, and it did wonders for his acting career.
+Mark Blum played the three-dimensional bad guy Richard Mason, Sue's editor and boyfriend.
+He asked Sue to stop writing the story about a bushman named Crocodile Dundee, but she rejected.
+The viewers dislike Richard, but his character was rather necessary to the plot, and this role did wonders for Blum's acting career.

 2. Mark Blum Now